Learning When to Trust in Contextual Social Bandits: Experiments

 \section{Experiments}

-We evaluate \ESA\ in a high-dimensional contextual bandit setting designed to simulate a "Hostile Majority" scenario, where the social consensus is structurally misaligned with the ground truth.
-Our experiments aim to answer three key questions: \begin{enumerate} \item \textbf{Robustness:} Can the agent recover the latent ground truth when 80\% of the evaluators are adversarial? \item \textbf{Explainability:} Does the learned Trust Model accurately disentangle honest sources from sycophants and contextual liars? \item \textbf{Scalability \& Sensitivity:} How does the method scale with problem dimension ($d$) and the sparsity of axiomatic supervision ($p_{axiom}$)? \end{enumerate}
+We evaluate \ESA\ in a high-dimensional Contextual Social Bandit constructed so that social consensus is structurally misaligned with ground truth.
+We ask: (i) Can the agent recover ground truth when $80\%$ of evaluators are adversarial? (\textbf{Robustness}) (ii) Does the trust model separate honest sources from sycophants and contextual liars? (\textbf{Identification}) (iii) How does regret scale with dimension $d$ and audit rate $p_{\mathrm{aud}}$? (\textbf{Scalability and supervision cost})

+We additionally position \ESA\ against baselines that, like it, consume the audit signal, so the comparison isolates the contribution of \emph{contextual} trust modeling rather than the audits alone.